Resources

 Road Tripping with Your Pets

-Here’s hoping your PCS is a manageable driving distance away.
-Driving is the simplest and cheapest way to transport any pet to their new home unless they’re not used to riding.
-Weeks ahead of departure, you’ll have to decide if your pet needs practice with a crate or seat belt extension.
+Here’s hoping your PCS move is a manageable driving distance away.
+Driving is the simplest and cheapest way to transport any pet to their new home unless they’re not used to riding in a vehicle.
+Weeks before departure, you’ll have to decide if your pet needs practice with a crate or a seatbelt extension.

-Seat belts work well for large dogs whose crates take up valuable car space.
-However, some pets feel better in a crate that is firmly attached to the car seat.
+Seatbelts work well for large dogs whose crates occupy valuable car space.
+However, some pets feel better in a crate firmly attached to the car seat.
 Start with short trips to fun places like the dog park or a welcoming friend’s house.
 Then, incrementally add time to the trips and watch for nervousness and motion sickness.

 To ensure a good start, make sure you have this pet travel-friendly list of goodies covered before driving away.